Carl Klönne: Career

 In 1900 Klönne joined the board of Deutsche Bank, remaining a member till 1914, although towards the end he became increasingly deaf.
 During this period he was instrumental in fostering closer ties with the Essener Credit-Anstalt Bank in which Deutsche Bank took a small stake in 1903 (and eventually, in 1925, took over completely).
 His colleague from his time in Bielefeld during the 1870s, Albert Müller, had become a director with the Essen bank and now, at Klönne's instigation, in 1901 became in addition a board member with Deutsche Bank, increasing board-level links between the two institutions.
-At the Deutsche Bank brought a new approach to bank lending, which he had pioneered more than twenty years earlier at the Westphalia Bank.
+At Deutsche Bank he brought a new approach to bank lending, which he had pioneered more than twenty years earlier at the Westphalia Bank.
 Instead of subscribing for shares in new businesses and staying with them as they grew, there was a move to a less hands-on partnership with investee companies, investing in company bonds while (under most circumstances) leaving the companies to be managed by their managers.
 During a period of continuing rapid growth in the manufacturing and mining sectors, the overall level of bank lending in Germany continued to surge, the new approach enabled the bank to lend to a wider range of companies.
 A particular growth area involved heavy engineering and electrical firms.
 It had been Georg von Siemens, himself a founding director of Deutsche Bank, who had choreographed Klönne's own accession to that company, and the continuing friendship with August Thyssen was also important as a business relationship.
 Other important clients among the growing industrial conglomerates locally included Rheinisch-Westfälisches Elektrizitätswerk AG, Gelsenkirchener Bergwerks (mining company) -AG and the Deutsch-Luxemburgische Bergwerks- und Hütten-AG.

 Carl Klönne resigned from Deutsche Bank on health grounds in 1914, his place on the executive board being taken over by Oscar Schlitter.
 Schlitter had already worked closely with Klönne since first joining the Deutsche Bank board in 1906, and their cooperation had continued between 1908 and 1912 when Schlitter had switched to become General Director of the Bergisch-Märkische Bank, which had been merged into Deutsche Bank in 1912.

+Death

 Carl Klönne died in Berlin during the summer of 1915.